Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     `singularity run`.
 The second command shows that the container indeed includes a script to tell singularity what `singularity run` should do.

+!!! note "LUMI AI Factory containers"
+    The containers from the LUMI AI Factory have a rather special runscript.
+    Rather than starting a standard command and passing it the extra arguments that you give to the `singularity run` command, they simply execute the extra arguments.
+So the first extra argument (after the name of the container file) should be the command that you want to execute in the container, followed by its arguments.

 You want your container to be able to interact with the files in your account on the system.
 Singularity will automatically mount `$HOME`, `/tmp`, `/proc`, `/sys` and `/dev` in the container,